Uganda and, Kenya

-Households living in extreme poverty (less than $1.90 per day) & geographically targeted
+Individuals living in extreme poverty (less than $1.90 PPP per day) that have no experience of operating a business

 Global levels of extreme poverty - defined as a person living on less than $1.90 a day (purchasing power parity - PPP) - have fallen significantly from 1.9 billion in 1990 to 736 million in 2015.
 However, the number of people living in extreme poverty in Sub-Saharan Africa has increased during this same period, from 278 million to 413 million, with current forecasts predicting this trend to continue.
 This rise is partially explained by the population of Sub-Saharan Africa doubling during this period.
 However, many other regions of the world have experienced similar population growth and yet have been able to reduce the number of people living in extreme poverty.